-- Free digital learning resources are also available to support your effectiveness.
+- Online learning resources are available through LinkedIn.

 - A variety of online wellness-related resources and virtual events can be found on the Wellness@Work COVID-19 Wellness Resources web page.

 - A Flexible Work Self-Assessment Checklist should be completed by employees and their supervisor(s) when developing a flexible work arrangement, as part of the review process.